cyrus01337/tags/What is return.md

-### Tag Name: What is return?
-### Tag Command: return

 Picture a waiter asking to take down your order.
 The waiter's job is to relay that information to the kitchen who will produce the meal and have it brought to your table.

 ```lua
 -- You tell the waiter what you want by calling the function with specific instructions.